altpsyche/vis-psyche-docs/chapters/00_Introduction.md

 └── build/                  ← Generated build files
 ```

-## How to Read This Book
+## How to Use This Book

+This book is a **companion**, not a prescription.
+It explains how VizPsyche works so you *can* build along if you choose.

+### Two Paths

+**Reading to Understand:**
+Browse the documentation, understand how the engine works, and reference it when modifying the codebase.
+No need to type anything.

+**Building Along:**
+Follow chapter by chapter, implementing each piece.
+Each chapter ends with a **Checkpoint** section listing the files you should have and what you should see running.

+> **Either path is valid.** The book enables; it doesn't demand.

+### Reading Order

 Each chapter builds on the previous.
-Don't skip ahead - the concepts stack!
+The concepts stack:

 ### Part 1: Foundation
 1. **[Build System](01_BuildSystem.md)** - CMake and project setup